 "simultaneously present themselves as self-confident and dominant while tempering these qualities with displays of communal characteristics… These women were able to be chameleons, to fit into their environment by assessing social situations and adapting their actions accordingly."

-By acting as astute "chameleons" who used a "masculine" or "feminine" approach depending on the situation, women were able to get the best of both worlds.
+By acting as astute "chameleons" who used a "masculine" or "feminine" approach depending on the situation, women were actually able to get the best of both worlds.

-The study found that women who self-monitored this way received 1.5 times more promotions than assertive men, and three times as many promotions as women who didn't self-monitor.
-They actually performed better than assertive men.
+The study found that women who self-monitored this way received 50% MORE promotions than assertive men, and

-Mimicking men?
+Mimicking Men?

-Writing for OPM Consulting, Zarah Patel and Elizabeth Antoniou say that often "women mimic the communication style of their male colleagues, which results in them being seen as aggressive."
-Their list of assertiveness tips for women goes:
+Zarah Patel and Elizabeth Antoniou say (sorry, the article page has been unpublished!) that often "women mimic the communication style of their male colleagues, which results in them being seen as aggressive."

 - Don't be aggressive, be assertive… [Assertiveness] is being confident, standing up for your views but also respecting those of others.